space-wizards/docs/src/en/proposals/pda-messaging.md

 ### Sending and receiving messages

 When sending a message to someone via the program the PDA sends the message together with an 'user id' to the server and the server will send the message to the target device.
+Of course there will be a character limit (say...
+100 characters?)

 When a PDA recieves a message it plays the PDAs ringtone and vibrates, showing the sent message on the chat.
 This message can also be viewed on the PDA via a program.

 Notifications can be disabled if desired.

 This user id could be generated into the ID card so that if you get a new PDA your messages are kept as long as you are using the same ID card.
-Potencially HoP can move your 'user account' to the new ID card rendering the old ID card useless.
-This can also prevent powergaming.
+Late joiners will get assigned a uid when they arrive on the station.
+Potencially HoP or RD can move your UID to the a new ID card with the ID comnputer rendering the old ID card useless.
+This can also prevent powergaming by someone changing their UID to see others messages.

+This UID will receive messages for as long as it is in the station and in a PDA.

+If its not in station the messages can either fail to send or be added in a queue to be sent when it reenters the station.

+Since the UID is stored on the ID.
+That means that if you manage to get your hands on someones ID you can chat as them and potencially (if added) read their messages.

 ### Users list